AlexWaygood/typeshed-stats/examples/example.md

 Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

-### Stubtest platforms in CI
+In CI, stubtest is run on `win32` only.

-In CI, stubtest is run on win32 only.
+Typeshed currently has 49 allowlist entries for `pywin32` when running stubtest in CI.

 ### Pyright settings in CI: *not strict*